-The rate of addiction and drug abuse within the LGBTQ society is significantly higher when compared to other groups.
+The rate of addiction and drug abuse within the LGBT society is significantly higher when compared to other groups.
 There are many reasons for these statistics for substance abuse in this group, like discrimination and peer pressure for example.
-Members of LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) community come across several difficulties that have lead to a great rate of dependence.
-LGBTQ specific healing bases are very sensitive to the requirements of that community and quickly tackle any basic issues that may have lead to dependence.
+Members of LGBT (Lesbian, Gay, Bisexual, Transgender and Queer) community come across several difficulties that have lead to a great rate of dependence.
+LGBT specific healing bases are very sensitive to the requirements of that community and quickly tackle any basic issues that may have lead to dependence.
 Breaking an addiction becomes easy with this.

-While 9 percent of the general population suffers from substance abuse, it's estimated that it affects between 20-30 percent of the LGBTQ community.
+While 9 percent of the general population suffers from substance abuse, it's estimated that it affects between 20-30 percent of the LGBT community.

-When compared to the general population it is obvious that LGBTQ community is susceptible to drug abuse at much higher levels.
+When compared to the general population it is obvious that LGBT community is susceptible to drug abuse at much higher levels.

 This is partly due to several obstacles imposed by society that they face nearly on a day to day basis that are typically not faced by heterosexual individuals.

 Often, LGBT people will avert to substances or alcohol as a method of self-medicating from the bias they witness in the everyday society.
 Depression, anger, anxiety, and fear can all be numbed temporarily with these substances.